10 Best Plants for Goldfish Tanks

 Source

 Java Moss can work in goldfish tanks, but it should not be left loose.
-Goldfish may pull at it if it floats around.
-It works better when tied to rocks, wood, or mesh.
+Goldfish may pull at it if it floats Java Moss can work in goldfish tanks, but it needs to be used the right way.

-• Best placement: attached to rock, wood, or mesh
+Best PlacementRock, wood, or mesh

-• Light: low to medium
+LightLow to medium

 6. Marimo Moss Balls